livingdocsIO/documentation/delivery/api_essentials.md

             "id": 3,
             "created_at": "2014-09-20T19:16:25.824Z",
             "updated_at": "2014-09-20T19:16:25.824Z",
-            "is_deleted": false,
-            "user_id": 1,
             "document_id": 2,
-            "revision_id": 3,
             "html": "<div>publication in HTML</div>",
             "space_id": 1,
-            "data": {
-              "content": [],
+            "slug": "human-readable-url",
+            "design": {},
             "metadata": {}
         }
-        }
     ]
 }
 ```

-- The `data` field in the response will contain the Livingdocs document in a structured way.
-- The `data/content` field contains the complete tree structure of the Livingdocs document's data model.
-- The `data/metadata` field contains structured publication-time information about a document.
+- The `metadata` field contains structured publication-time information about a document.
 Typically, you use information from the `metadata` field for content that you require to be there, e.g., a title, and the Livingdocs document tree to get optional content, e.g., videos if there are any in the document.

-You will most likely use the data within `data/metadata` to render a teaser for a document, e.g., using the title and teaser image.
+You will most likely use the data within `metadata` to render a teaser for a document, e.g., using the title and teaser image.

 Last but not last, here is the complete description of the `GET /public/publications` endpoint: